 HOPE HAS A COLD NOSE

 Generative listening, generative dialogue, collective wholeness.
 When we give, we receive.
 We listen to a voice that desires to be heard; the speaker holds up a mirror for us to better hear our own truth.
 We listen for hope, and we strengthen our own in the story we hear.
 We hear the power of healing; we further heal ourselves.
-Dignity, faith, life-giving hope.
+Compassion, dignity, faith, life-giving hope.
 A reciprocity between the story teller and the story listener.

 I would like to say that I found Hope Has a Cold Nose as my leadership project.
 I believe it also found me.
 I initially chose this as my demonstration of what I’ve learned in this program because I could not conceive of a better exhibit of servant-leadership than to serve those who have so selflessly served their belief in freedom and in humanity.
 I felt it was an application of many of the servant-leadership characteristics, such as listening and empathy.
 I have come to realize that most of all, it provides me the opportunity to demonstrate a congruency in how I desire to lead and in who I am.